elixirschool/elixirschool/en/lessons/ecto/associations.md

 ### Belongs To/Has Many

-We're adding some new entities to our example app's domain model so that we can catalogue our favorite films.
+We're adding some new entities to our friends app's domain model so that we can catalogue our favorite films.
 We'll start with two schemas: `Movie` and `Character`.
 We'll implement a "has many/belongs to" relationship between these two schemas: A movie has many characters and a character belongs to a movie.

 #### The Has Many Migration